webdriverio-community/wdio-vscode-service/README.md

 };
 ```

 If you define `wdio:vscodeOptions` with any other `browserName` but `vscode`, e.g. `chrome`, the service will serve the extension as web extension.
-Make sure you add a driver service to your config, e.g.:
+If you test on Chrome no additional driver service is required, e.g.:

 ```js
 // wdio.conf.ts